Banana Cookies

 Below are some swaps and substitutions that can be made in this recipe:

-• Unsalted Butter – If you only have salted butter, on hand you can use it in place of the unsalted butter in this recipe.
+• Unsalted Butter – If you only have salted butter on hand, you can use it in place of the unsalted butter in this recipe.
 Just be sure to omit the salt that this recipe calls for.
 You can also use vegan butter in its place.

 • Brown Sugar – I prefer using light brown sugar in this recipe, but you can use dark brown sugar too!